ndrpnt/ndrpnt.dev/posts/kube-next/index.md

 [`krt`](https://github.com/istio/istio/blob/master/pkg/kube/krt/README.md),
 experimental framework for building declarative controllers, used in Istio.

+[controller-idioms](https://github.com/authzed/controller-idioms), a collection of generic libraries that complement and extend controller-runtime to implement best practices for controllers.

 ### Libraries

 [Client-go](https://github.com/kubernetes/client-go) is the official Go Kubernetes client.
 It is used in sample-controller and Kubernetes core.
 It implements a caching mechanism, which drastically reduces direct reads from the kube-apiserver.